 In addition to historical information, this presentation includes forwardlooking statements that reflect management's current expectations for Farmer Mac's future financial results, business prospects, and business developments.
 Forward-looking statements include, without limitation, any statement that may predict, forecast, indicate, or imply future results, performance, or achievements.
 Management's expectations for Farmer Mac's future necessarily involve a number of assumptions and estimates and the evaluation of risks and uncertainties.
 Various factors or events, both known and unknown, could cause Farmer Mac's actual results to differ materially from the expectations as expressed or implied by the forward-looking statements.
-Some of these factors are identified and discussed in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2017, filed with the U.S. Securities and Exchange Commission ("SEC") on March 8, 2018, which is also available on Farmer Mac's website (www.farmermac.com).
+Some of these factors are identified and discussed in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2017, filed with the U.S. Securities and Exchange Commission ("SEC") on March 8, 2018 and Quarterly Report on Form 10-Q for the guarter ended March 31, 2018, filed with the SEC on May 10, 2018, which are also available on Farmer Mac's website (www.farmermac.com).
 In light of these potential risks and uncertainties, no undue reliance should be placed on any forward-looking statements expressed in this presentation.
-Any forward-looking statements made in this presentation are current only as of December 31, 2017, except as otherwise indicated.
+Any forward-looking statements made in this presentation are current only as of March 31, 2018, except as otherwise indicated.
 Farmer Mac undertakes no obligation to release publicly the results of revisions to any such forward-looking statements that may be made to reflect new information or any future events or circumstances, except as otherwise mandated by the SEC.
 The information contained in this presentation is not necessarily indicative of future results.